Stutimp/Stutimp/README.md

 🌸🌸## **Hi There!!** 👋🙂🌸🌸

-Welcome to my GitHub profile! 😃 I’m Stuti Poudel, a passionate Data Analyst with a healthcare, public management, and finance background.
+Welcome to my GitHub profile! 😃 I’m Stuti Poudel, an accomplished Data professional with a solid finance foundation and a public management specialization.
+My career transition from finance to data analytics highlights my intellectual curiosity and commitment to leveraging data for strategic decision-making.
+I bring expertise in Excel, Python, SQL, Tableau, Power BI, and machine learning, with a proven track record of extracting valuable insights from diverse datasets.

+My technical prowess includes advanced tools and languages like Pandas, MongoDB, and TensorFlow, enabling sophisticated data manipulation and visualization.
+I am eager to apply my analytical acumen and financial expertise to tackle complex challenges and contribute to innovative, data-driven strategies.

 ### About Me